Struggling to get interviews?

 Being able to tell stories that resonate with people can help you build trust and connect with potential customers on a deeper level, which can help develop brand loyalty.

-How to put marketing skills on a resume
+Tips for showing marketing skills on a resume

 Whether you’re a seasoned marketer or a recent college graduate looking to get into the field, you’ll need to highlight marketing skills in line with the job description.

-The best way to create a solid marketing resume that effectively showcases you’re the right candidate for the job is by highlighting the right skills in your resume summary and resume work experience section:
+The best way to create a solid marketing resume that effectively showcases you’re the right candidate for the job is by highlighting the right skills in your resume summary and resume work experience section.

 The first thing a hiring manager’s going to see on your resume is your resume summary.
 Keep them reading by sticking to essential information like: